DeltaE/regionalization_script/README.md

 ### Regions
 As mentioned under section [Input File](#input-file), there is an optional worksheet 'list'.

-If this worksheet exists, then the region numbers and regions will be automatically taken into regions.
+If this worksheet exists, then the region numbers and regions will be automatically read in by the script.
 If not, then all regions can be added using the command line.
-Additionally, all regions can be **edited or deleted** before being confirmed.
+Additionally, the regions can be **edited or deleted** before being confirmed.

 ### Output File Names
 These are the names of the files to which the information will be saved.

 #### CSV File Names
-As mentioned under section [Description](#description), each time the program runs, the regionalized map, a legend, and a list of overlaps will be saved as .csv files.
+As mentioned above, under section [Description](#description), each time the program runs, the regionalized map, a legend, and a list of overlaps will be saved as .csv files.
 The default names are:
 * **'map.csv'** for the regionalized map